Osiris-Team/jSQL-Gen/README.md

 - The generated object contains static methods like `get() delete() update() add() etc...` to interact with the table.
 - The generated object contains fields for each table column `obj.id obj.name etc...`.
 - The generated code does not require any third party libraries and should work with Java 8 or higher.
 It uses the built in JDBC API for SQL queries.

+## Tipps
+- Extend generated objects.
+This way all your written/additional code will be in a seperate file and it will be easier to update the generated object in the future.
+Also your code will be more organized.